Rn Trauma Crisis Disaster And Related Disorders

 Conclusion

 The journey toward sustainable resilience for nurses demands a paradigm shift—from viewing mental health as a personal failing to recognizing it as a systemic necessity.
-Individual fortitude, while invaluable, is insufficient without robust institutional support, visionary leadership, and proactive policy.
+Individual fortitude, while invaluable, is insufficient without dependable institutional support, visionary leadership, and proactive policy.
 By embedding mental health advocacy into staffing models, leadership practices, and legislative frameworks, we transform healthcare environments from crucibles of strain into sanctuaries of strength.
 This holistic approach ensures nurses are not only equipped to endure but empowered to thrive, safeguarding their well-being and, in turn, the enduring quality of patient care.
 The resilience of our healthcare system hinges on our collective commitment to nurture the resilience of those who sustain it.